emilkarlen/exactly/README.rst

 Or tests properties of existing files, directories etc.

 Supports individual test cases and test suites.

+Support for referencing predefined files and files created in the temporary sandbox.

 Exactly has a `Wiki
 <https://github.com/emilkarlen/exactly/wiki>`_.